A Rather Weak 'Attempt' To Defend

 Note 5 and

-Note 6a, where
+Note 6a,

-attempts to delineate the thermodynamic boundaries of the local energy budget involved (which
+thermodynamic boundaries of the local energy budget involved

 would have to be specified in order to prevent remote objects/energy expenditure

-being allowed to cause proximate change) are all
+being allowed to cause proximate change -- are all

 shown to fail.